AymanLyesri/hyprland-conf/README.md

 I use Arch BTW.. :)

-Feel free to share your feedback ♡ (anything you can think of) !
+> Feel free to open an issue ♡ (anything you can think of)!

 # Design Philosophy